In your neighborhood

 Periodically, PVREA utilizes drones to conduct equipment inspections.
 They use a drone to look for trees that need trimmed an inspect equipment to look for maintenance problems.
-Drone inspections for 2020 are currently underway and 75% complete for 2020.
+Drone inspections for 2020 are complete for 2020 with the exception of some areas that were inaccessible due to locked gates and areas closed due to fire restrictions.
+Our contractor will return later when fire restrictions are lifted to finish those inspections.
 Learn more about how your co-op uses drones.